 How to Deal With a Narcissist

 Dealing with a narcissist can be challenging and exhausting.
-However, with practice it can become more tolerable.
-Avoiding confrontation, setting boundaries, educating yourself, practicing self-care, and even ending the relationship entirely are all healthy ways of dealing with a narcissist.
+However, with practice, it can become more tolerable.
+Avoiding confrontation, setting boundaries, educating yourself, practicing self-care, or even breaking up with a narcissist are all healthy ways of dealing with a narcissist.
 These actions are easiest when you are aware of and understand the limitations of a relationship with a narcissist.

 Here are some ways to deal with a narcissist:

-- Set boundaries: When setting boundaries around what types of behaviors are appropriate vs. those that are not appropriate, remember to be firm and clear.
+- Set boundaries: When setting healthy boundaries around what types of behaviors are appropriate vs. those that are not, remember to be firm and clear.
 Name the unacceptable behavior clearly (“Do not speak about me behind my back”) and restate the assertion as many times as needed.

 - Educate yourself: Learning about narcissism and its impact can help you understand your experience, find self-validation, feel empowered, and contextualize the narcissist’s behavior.